fbaeuerlein/cpp-vscode-guide/README.md

 ## 2.2.
 C/C++ Extension

 To make VS Code familiar with C++, i.e. language support, debugging, etc., you need the C/C++ extension found at the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-Formerly it was maintained by [vector-of-bool](https://github.com/vector-of-bool) (thanks for that great extension!).
 Simply install it via the extension panel from the activity bar.

 ---